Alcidespb24/RAG/output.md

 (a) The transmission of any of the following from a health plan to a health care provider:

-(1) Payment.
+- (1) Payment.

-(2) Information about the transfer of funds.
+- (2) Information about the transfer of funds.

-(3) Payment processing information.
+- (3) Payment processing information.

 (b) The transmission of either of the following from a health plan to a health care provider:

-(1) Explanation of benefits.
+- (1) Explanation of benefits.

-(2) Remittance advice.
+- (2) Remittance advice.

 (c) For the period from January 1, 2012 through December 31, 2013, the standard identified in paragraph (b)(2) of this section.

 (d) For the period on and after January 1, 2014, the following standards:

-(1) Except when transmissions as described in § 162.1601(a) and (b) are contained within the same transmission, for Stage 1 Payment Initiation transmissions described in § 162.1601(a), all of the following standards:
+Except when transmissions as described in § 162.1601(a) and (b) are contained within the same transmission, for Stage 1 Payment Initiation transmissions described in § 162.1601(a), all of the following standards:

-(i) The National Automated Clearing House Association (NACHA) Corporate Credit or Deposit Entry with Addenda Record (CCD+) implementation specifications as contained in the 2011 NACHA Operating Rules &#x26; Guidelines, A Complete Guide to the Rules Governing the ACH Network as follows (incorporated by reference in § 162.920):
+- (1) The National Automated Clearing House Association (NACHA) Corporate Credit or Deposit Entry with Addenda Record (CCD+) implementation specifications as contained in the 2011 NACHA Operating Rules &#x26; Guidelines, A Complete Guide to the Rules Governing the ACH Network as follows (incorporated by reference in § 162.920):

-- (A) NACHA Operating Rules, Appendix One: ACH File Exchange Specifications; and
-- (B) NACHA Operating Rules, Appendix Three: ACH Record Format Specifications, Subpart

 # Subpart P—Health Care Electronic Funds Transfers (EFT) and Remittance Advice